-Greece is a beautiful place to explore and has a lot to offer vistors.
+Greece is a beautiful place to explore and has a lot to offer visitors.
 We share the historical sites in Greece, so you can plan a trip!

-Greece is the cradle of western civilisation and the birthplace of democracy.
+Greece is the cradle of western civilization and the birthplace of democracy.
 Planning trips to Greece has become an essential part of Europeans looking for something extra, beyond a beach and bar.
 It is a country of historical treasures and has a mythology that has influenced world culture for generations.
+So rent a car in Greece, pack your bags, and explore some of the best places to visit in this fascinating country.

 Greece has attracted many visitors and, as we discussed previously, even persuaded some to relocate to Greece and reinvent themselves.
 From the iconic Acropolis to the ethereal Meteora, and the famous city of Olympia, Greece is teeming with history and its culture has stood the test of time for thousands of years.